sushant822/Indeed-Job-Stats/README.md

 # Indeed-Job-Stats

+We all use Indeed for our job search.
+It is one of the biggest job portal website out there.

 I wrote this program so that it can scrape and analyze several jobs listed on Indeed.com or Indeed.ca in this case since I am in Canada and find the average salary of jobs.
 In addition to this, it also tells us which city in Canada has the maximum number of jobs and maximum salary.
 I have plotted all this using bar graph to make it visually easy to understand.

 Let's start by asking the user which job title he wants search for.
 First, we create a variable called job_title_1 and store the user input in it